PostHog/posthog.com/contents/blog/is-google-analytics-illegal-microsite.md

 ![D99263DC-C425-4D0D-989D-48C57C899C82.jpeg](../images/blog/is-ga-illegal-microsite/D99263DC-C425-4D0D-989D-48C57C899C82.jpeg)

-Considering one of our values is to not use sneaky marketing tactics, I’ll admit our headline is borderline.
+Given the fact that one of our values is to not use sneaky marketing tactics, I'll won't deny we pushed the boundaries here.

-There is a risk that pitching the tagline the way we did could result in a negative perception with a certain userbase.
+There's a risk that pitching the tagline the way we did could result in a negative perception with a certain userbase.
 Ultimately we decided to run with it, and we’ve been pleased with the results.

 ## What’s next?